scionproto/scion/doc/DRKeyInfra.md

 Similar to the first-level key exchange, 'val\_time' specifies a point in time at which the requested key is valid.
-The certificate server only replies with a key to requests with a valid timestamp, and if the querying host is authorized to use the key.
+The certificate server only replies with a key to requests with a valid timestamp, and if the querying host is authorized to use the key at the specified point in time.
 An authorized host must either be an end point of the communication that is authenticated using the second-level key, or authorized separately by the AS.
-The following second level requests exist:
+The following second-level requests exist:

     1. AS → AS:
     Request: { 0, req.ID, prot, A, B, ⊥, ⊥, ⊥ }